O-Reed/booking-microservices-expressjs/README.md

 ## Plan

 > 🌀This project is a work in progress, new features will be added over time.🌀

-I will try to register future goals and additions in the [Issues](https://github.com/meysamhadeli/booking-microservices-express-js/issues) section of this repository.

 High-level plan is represented in the table